-The Combined Adjustment Factor will be subtracted from 1.0 to determine the Contract Price Adjustment Factor.
+1.0 will be subtracted from the Combined Adjustment Factor to determine the Contract Price Adjustment.

-The contract price adjustment will be determined by multiplying the Contract Price Adjustment Factor by the total tons of hot mix asphalt placed during a single day and the contract unit price for "Superpave, FAA ".
+The contract price adjustment will be determined by multiplying the Contract Price Adjustment Factor by the total tons of hot mix asphalt placed during a single day and the contract unit price for "Superpave, FAA".